Rus' people: Etymology

 The name Rusʹ remains not only in names such as Russia and Belarus, but it is also preserved in many place names in the Novgorod and Pskov districts, and it is the origin of the Greek Rōs.
 Rus' is generally considered to be a borrowing from Finnic Ruotsi ("Sweden").
 There are two theories behind the origin of Rus'/Ruotsi, which are not mutually exclusive.
 It is either derived more directly from OEN rōþer (OWN róðr), which referred to rowing, the fleet levy, etc., or it is derived from this term through Rōþin, an older name for the Swedish coastal region Roslagen.
+Since Ruotsi and its cognates are found in all Finnic languages, the term is assumed to have entered the Finnic lexicon before the languages diverged, before or at the beginning of the Viking Age.

 The Finnish and Russian forms of the name have a final -s revealing an original compound where the first element was rōþ(r)s- (preceding a voiceless consonant, þ is pronounced like th in English thing).
 The prefix form rōþs- is found not only in Ruotsi and Rusʹ, but also in Old Norse róþsmenn and róþskarlar, both meaning "rowers", and in the modern Swedish name for the people of Roslagen – rospiggar which derives from ON *rōþsbyggiar ("inhabitants of Rōþin").
 The name Roslagen itself is formed with this element and the plural definite form of the neuter noun lag, meaning "the teams", in reference to the teams of rowers in the Swedish kings' fleet levy.

-There are at least two, probably three, instances of the root in Old Norse from two 11th c. runic inscriptions, fittingly located at two extremes of the trade route from the Varangians to the Greeks.
+There are at least two, probably three, instances of the root in Old Norse from two 11th century runic inscriptions, fittingly located at two extremes of the trade route from the Varangians to the Greeks.
 Two of them are roþ for rōþer /róðr, meaning "fleet levy", on the Håkan stone, and as i ruþi (translated as "dominion") on the lost Nibble stone, in the old Swedish heartland in the Mälaren Valley, and the possible third one was identified by Erik Brate in the most widely accepted reading as roþ(r)slanti on the Piraeus Lion originally located in Athens, where a runic inscription was most likely carved by Swedish mercenaries serving in the Varangian Guard.
 Brate has reconstructed *Rōþsland, as an old name for Roslagen.

 Between the two compatible theories represented by róðr or Róðinn, modern scholarship leans towards the former because at the time, the region covered by the latter term, Roslagen, remained sparsely populated and lacked the demographic strength necessary to stand out compared to the adjacent Swedish heartland of the Mälaren Valley.
 Consequently, an origin in word compounds such as róþs-menn and róþs-karlar is considered the most likely one.
 Moreover, the form róþs-, from which Ruotsi and Rusʹ originate, is not derived directly from ON róðr, but from its earlier Proto-Norse form roðz (rothz).

 Other theories such as derivation from Rusa, a name for the Volga, are rejected or ignored by mainstream scholarship.